facontidavide/BOR_laser_test/README.md

 Data acquired from a 2D Laser in ROS are expressed in polar coordinates, relative to the position of the laser itself.
 We want to convert laser data into cartesian coordinates (3D), relative to a fixed frame in the world.

+**IMPORTANT**: there might be ROS packages that perform the trasformation required by this assignment.
+You are supposed to do you own implementation to show that you understand the math and you are able to implement it.
+DO NOT use or copy 3rd party code.

 To test your implementation, use the included file **laser.bag**.

 You need to create a ROS node to perform the convertion.